-A car that is corrosion free, has good solid mechanicals, good service record and electrics in great shape is a car worth keeping.
+A car that is corrosion-free has good solid mechanicals, a good service record, and electrics in great shape is a car worth keeping.

-Sure a rusty fender looks bad but what do you expect, old cars get rusty, right?
+Sure, a rusty fender looks bad, but what do you expect?
+Old cars get rusty.
 Rust on the body can easily be fixed.
-Auto repair shops stock a ton of easy to use corrosion DIY repair kits, (no welding or metal fabrication).
+Auto repair shops stock many easy-to-use corrosion DIY repair kits (no welding or metal fabrication).
 You can check out some of these products right here on the Rust repair tools page.

-Then there’s a very good chance the hard to see places like the chassis is also affected by corrosion.
+Then there’s an excellent chance the hard-to-see places like the chassis are also affected by corrosion.

 Chassis corrosion is a safety risk

 A vehicle’s chassis is the backbone of the vehicle.
 It’s the main structure of the vehicle.
 All other components are attached directly or indirectly anchored to the chassis.
 Components like steering, brakes, suspension, and axles are critical to control and safety.
 These components rely on being anchored to a solid chassis structure.

 A vehicle chassis is a carefully engineered structure with important crumple zones.
 The crumple zones are designed to absorb energy by folding the chassis structure at predetermined locations.
 This protects the occupants in the event of a collision.
 Corrosion in a strategic area of the chassis could cause the crumple zones to fail.